LavishKothari/learning_notes/DS_and_Algo/README.md

 #### Stack
 * Last-In First-Out
 * Usage:
  * DFS
  * InOrder, PreOrder and PostOrder tree traversals
  * Infix, prefix and postfix evaluation
-* effectively every recursive problem can be modelled using Stack
+ * effectively every recursive problem can be modelled to an iterative one using Stack

 #### Queue
 * First-In First-Out